elcorto/imagecluster/README.rst

 collection of photos.

 To this end, we use a pre-trained NN (VGG16_ as implemented by Keras_).
-The network was trained on ImageNet_ and is able to categorize images in to 1000 classes (the last layer has 1000 nodes).
-We chop off the last layer (`thanks for the hint! <alexcnwy_>`_) and use the activations of the pre-last fully connected layer (4096 nodes) as image fingerprints (numpy 1d array of shape ``(4096,)``).
+The network was trained on ImageNet_ and is able to categorize images into 1000 classes (the last layer has 1000 nodes).
+We chop off the last layer (`thanks for the hint! <alexcnwy_>`_) and use the activations of the second to last fully connected layer (4096 nodes) as image fingerprints (numpy 1d array of shape ``(4096,)``).